What is a Tom-Next Adjustment?

-Your Forex broker will make a change to the position’s opening price whenever you hold a trading position overnight.
+Your Forex broker will make a change to a position’s opening price whenever you hold a trade open overnight.
 This is a Tom-Next adjustment, short for tomorrow-next day.

-There are several factors to consider when calculating the Tom-next interest rate – the closing level of the previous position and the change in interest.
+Tom-next is calculated on the closing level of the previous position, and the change in interest.
 Swap Points, taken from a Tier-1 bank, plus an interest on your unrealized profit or loss, make up the change you will see on your account.

 Let’s assume that you’re long USD/JPY at rollover, with an average entry price of 115.00.
 At this point, you decide to hold your position, and the quote for the Tom-next swap points taken from the bank is 0.020 – 0.015.